 Developed by the Canadian Centre for Cyber Security, CPCSC is Canada’s counterpart to the U.S. DoD’s CMMC.
-Starting in March 2025, companies handling sensitive government data will need certification to qualify for certain contracts.

 This article outlines CPCSC’s rollout phases, certification levels, strategic implications, and how to start preparing today.
+For the most up to date information, please visit the official Government of Canada website, “Cyber security certification for defence suppliers in Canada“.

 What is the CPCSC?